ArctosDB/documentation-wiki/_documentation/reports.markdown

 ## Examples and usage

+### Creating

-In general, it is best to work with the DBA team to get started.
-Some commonly-used code examples are below.
+It is almost always best to work with the DBA team or copy an existing report to get started building a report, but all of the necessary information to start from scratch is in this doument and the Arctos Table Browser.

+### Using

+From transactions, containers, or catalog item search results, choose 'print any report,' select the report you wish to print (you can sort by clicking headers or search with your browser's built-in functionality), then click 'open' to execute the report.
+This will usually result in a HTML page which can be printed to PDF, or a CSV file which should automatically download to your selected download folder.

+### Code Snippets

-### CFML Query Objects
+#### CFML Query Objects

 ````